h3-Open-BDEC/pyg_botan/README.md

 All units are in the nondimensional Lennard-Jones units.
 Note that the positions are stored in the absolute coordinate system, so they can be out of the simulation box if the particle goes beyond the periodic boundary.

 ## Cite

 If you use this code for your research, please cite as:
 ```
 @misc{botan,
-      title={Unraveling intricate processes of glassy dynamics from static structure by machine learning relative motion},
+      title={Predicting the entire glassy dynamics from static structure by machine learning relative motion},
       author={Hayato Shiba and Masatoshi Hanai and Toyotaro Suzumura and Takashi Shimokawabe},
       year={2022},
       eprint={2206.14024},